-- Hypothyroid Disease
+- Hypothyroid Disease.

 Central sleep apnea is not as common as obstructive sleep apnea.
-It only affects certain groups of people and is responsible for a small handful of occurrences.
-It is estimated that central sleep apnea is involved in approximately 20% of all sleep apnea diagnosis’.
+It only affects certain groups of people and is responsible for a handful of occurrences.
+It is estimated that central sleep apnea is involved in approximately 20% of all sleep apnea diagnoses.
 It may be diagnosed alone or in combination with other cardiovascular or neurological conditions.

-With central sleep apnea, the brainstem that controls breathing does not emit the signal to breathe.
-Without the proper signal, the muscles involved in breathing do not function like they’re supposed to.
+With central sleep apnea the brainstem that controls breathing does not emit the signal to breathe.
+Without the proper signal the muscles involved in breathing do not function like they’re supposed to.
 This results in apnea.
 An effort is not made to breathe unless the brain sends an emergency signal waking the sleeper up to take a breath.